practicingruby/practicing-ruby-paid/posts/v5/007-dependencies-notifications-and-adjustments.md

 settings, but it needs to accept the settings object anyway for the sake of maintaining interface compatibility.

-All of these warts stem from protocol issue.
-The first issue due to
+All of these warts stem from protocol issues.
+The first issue is due to
 underspecification: Newman has a clear protocol for creating, retrieving, and sending messages, but it does not clearly define what it expects the messages themselves to look like.
 The coupling between the interface of `Newman::Mailer` and that of `Mail::Message` makes it so that other adapters must also inherit this hidden dependency.
-Because `Newman::TestMailer` also depends upon `Mail::Message`, this constraint does not complicate its implementation, but it certainly does make it harder to build adapters that aren't dependent on the mail gem.
+Because `Newman::TestMailer` also explicitly depends upon `Mail::Message`, this constraint does not complicate its implementation, but it certainly does make it harder to build adapters that aren't dependent on the mail gem.